Trần dynasty military tactics and organization: Advantage of terrain, hit and run, and ambushes

-From the beginning of the war, the Vietnamese military did not stop the Mongols, but let their army move deep into Đại Việt territory.
-They made use of their understanding of their territory, the advantages of terrain.
+Throughout the war, the Vietnamese military avoided direct confrontation, but instead letting Mongolian army move deep into Đại Việt territory.
+They made use of their understanding of their territory, and the advantages of terrain.
 They built secret bases to hide in, and ambush points where they fought.
-With this advantage, Vietnamese attack and defense were very flexible.
-The Mongols used hit and run tactics, but the Vietnamese were even more proficient at this tactic and made it into an art.
-When they could not win, they quickly withdrew.
+The Vietnamese army also built secret bases and made ambush points to fight.
+With this advantage, the Vietnamese attack and defense were very flexible.
+While both side used hit and run, Vietnamese advantage in their own territory allow them to win more exchange.

 In the Battle of Bạch Đằng, the Vietnamese used hit and run tactics, lured Mongol battleships into ambush on Bạch Đằng river, and defeated them.

 Attack enemy logistics

-The Vietnamese continually attacked the enemy military logistics.
-They understood that with huge numbers in their army, 500,000 soldiers and support personnel), the Mongols had substantial logistical needs.
-They repeatedly attacked Mongol supply lines.
-When they could not succeed, they chose to attack the Mongol reserve trains at a later time.
-In this way, when the logistics failed, the resources of the large Mongolian army would be exhausted.
+The Vietnamese continually attacked the enemy's military logistics.
+Due to the Mongols large army, (500,000 soldiers and support personnel), the Mongols had substantial logistical needs, which became a point the Vietnamese force used during their resistance.

-The third time the Mongols invaded Đại Việt, they used 70 transport ships, and brought 170,000 koku of provender with them.
-The Vietnamese guessed that the Mongols sought to wage war without logistics problems.
-The Vietnamese army and navy awaited the arrival of the Mongols, and a naval battle occurred, in which the transport ships were almost all sunk.
-The Mongols quickly retreated from Đại Việt, knowing they could not wage war without food.
+In the third Mongol invasion of Đại Việt, the invading army used 70 transport ships, and brought 170,000 koku of provender with them.
+It is believed that Vietnamese leadership guessed that the Mongols sought to wage war without logistics problems.
+The Vietnamese and the Mongol fought a naval battle upon arrival, in which the majority of Mongols' transport ships were almost all sunk.
+This drastic disruption on Mongolian army's supply caused the force to retreat.